 When you install and start the Messaging Agent, it creates the nvlmsgr.exe file that users download in order to install the Messenger client.
-The information in this file includes the IP address of the server where the Messaging Agent is installed and the port number on which it listens for requests from Messenger clients so that users do not need to concern themselves with this
+The information in this file includes the IP address of the server where the Messaging Agent is installed and the port number on which it listens for requests from Messenger clients so that users do not need to concern themselves with this information.
+If you need to move the Messaging Agent to a different server, so that it is using a different IP address and possibly port, each client installation needs to be updated with the new information.

-- 1 Install, configure, and start the Messaging Agent on the new Messaging Agent server. - 2 Edit the setup. cfq file in the following directory on the original Messaging Agent server:
+- 1 Install, configure, and start the Messaging Agent on the new Messaging Agent server. - 2 Edit the setup.cfg file in the following directory on the original Messaging Agent server:

-'''

 \novell\nm\ma\software\client\win32

-'''

-- 2a Scroll down to the ServerAddress= line and provide the new IP address. - 2b On the ServerPort= line, provide a new port number if necessary. - 2c On the ForceAddressAndPort= line, specify Yes so that all client installations and updates receive the new information. - 2d Save and exit from the setup.cfg file. - 3 Stop the Messaging Agent on the original server. - 4 Delete the nvlmsqr.exe file from the following directory on the original server:
+- 2a Scroll down to the ServerAddress= line and provide the new IP address. - 2b On the ServerPort = line, provide a new port number if necessary. - 2c On the ForceAddressAndPort= line, specify Yes so that all client installations and updates receive the new information. - 2d Save and exit from the setup.cfg file. - 3 Stop the Messaging Agent on the original server. - 4 Delete the nvlmsgr.exe file from the following directory on the original server:

-'''

 \novell\nm\ma\software\client\win32

-'''